TEACH ANYTHING (2008-ONGOING)

 In recent years--as is evidenced by some of the photographs on this page--teachers of Teach Anything have taught us:

 how to dance Michael Jackson's Thriller; how to tap dance; how to juggle; how to perform CPR; how to hoola-hoop; how to make cootie-catchers; tie-dying; yoga; how to make cheerleader pyramids; and how to spike a volleyball.
 We've been taught how to make brownies, cookies, salad dressing, pan con tomate, cupcakes, guacamole, and sushi.
 We've been shown where on campus we could get the best coffee deals for each day of the week.
 Teachers of Teach Anything have given lectures on the history of beheadings in children's literature; on vampires and werewolves; and on how to beat the classic 8-bit Batman game made by Nintendo.
 As participants we've been treated to a tour of one student's favorite trees on campus.
 We learned a dance from Ghana.
 And we learned how to sign.
 We've learned how donuts are made; we've sung karaoke; and we've learned about all the different types of clouds.
 On several occasions we've made friendship bracelets and most recently we made slime using glue, borax, and glitter; we were taken on a museum tour; we were taught how to properly stretch; and we were taught how to properly give someone a shoulder massage.
-Recent “Teach Anythings” have included lessons on how to line dance, how to play the Mexican game loteria, a thought about critique, how to do the moonwalk, how to play an icebreaker called “signs”, how to have a somber discussion and memorialize the events of 9-11, and how to make lanyard keychains.
+Recent “Teach Anythings” have included lessons on how to line dance, how to play the Mexican game loteria, a thought about critique, how to do the moonwalk, how to play an icebreaker called “signs”, how to have a somber discussion and memorialize the events of 9-11, making papel picado, keeping ferrets for pets, a brief survey of body art, how to be a ninja, why Tupac is my favorite rapper, and how to make lanyard keychains.

 Teach Anything is a myriad of content, but more importantly it is a wealth of latent knowledge about how to teach.